 - A cover letter describing the reason for the application

-If you want to apply in person or need assistance, please visit the Edmonton Service Centre between 8am and 4:30pm Monday to Friday (excluding statutory holidays).
-Staff can assist in creating an LDA online at one of our kiosks.
+If you need help applying, please call the department at the number below for assistance.
+Planning staff can assist in creating an LDA online at one of our kiosks.

 Fees are not required at the time of application.
 Once your application has been reviewed and accepted, you will be sent an invoice with the correct fee amount.
 Fees must be paid before formal review and circulation can occur.

 Effective January 1, 2023

 Please note that the applicant is also responsible for all fees associated with the sale, including but not limited to soil tests, surveys, Land Titles registrations and utility relocations if required.

 Payment can be made online during the application process using Visa, MasterCard or American Express.